huacenxu/huacenxu.github.io/index.md

 ## About Me

 Hi, I am a data engineer at [BlackRock](https://www.blackrock.com/), the largest asset management firm in the world.
-My team is part of [Aladdin](https://www.blackrock.com/aladdin) Data – BlackRock’s in-house data center, which itself is a billion-dollar SaaS platform—focuses on data quality control for [BlackRock’s](https://www.blackrock.com/) flagship Green Package product.
-Leveraging my technical acumen and financial knowledge, my work supports the team’s efforts to ensure accuracy and efficiency in Green Package production.
-For more about my professional journey, please check [my resume here](https://drive.google.com/file/d/1h4DjTR_5Z_ysM76g1pzNljjbzWzitpfw/view).
+My team is part of [Aladdin](https://www.blackrock.com/aladdin) Data – BlackRock’s in-house data center and a multibillion-dollar SaaS platform.
+Leveraging my technical expertise and financial knowledge, I focus on optimizing processes and leveraging AI to enhance data quality and products, contributing to improved client transparency and services.
+For more about my professional journey, please check [my resume here](https://drive.google.com/file/d/1hlUAAuISTCTPKzxRRHAfblp7jFCG9TEl/view?usp=sharing).

 ## Technical Expertise
 - **Machine Learning:** Proficient in applying machine learning techniques, including supervised and unsupervised learning, to develop predictive models for financial analysis and risk assessment.

 - **Artificial Intelligence:** Skilled in AI methodologies such as natural language processing (NLP), data mining, and algorithmic optimization to extract actionable insights from complex datasets.

-- **Data Analysis:** Experienced in using Python, Power BI, and SQL for statistical analysis, data visualization, and model development, with a focus on financial and social data.
+- **Data Analytics:** Experienced in using Python, Power BI, and SQL for statistical analysis, data visualization, and model development, with a focus on financial and social data.

 ## Research Interest